 What is speech recognition data?

-By speech recognition data, we mean audio recordings of human speech that are used to train a voice recognition system.
-This audio data is typically paired with a text transcription of the speech.
+Speech recognition data refers to audio recordings of human speech used to train a voice recognition system.
+This audio data is typically paired with a text transcription of the speech, and language service providers are well positioned to help.

-The audio and transcription are fed to a machine learning algorithm as training data so the system can learn how to identify the acoustics of certain speech sounds as well as the meaning behind the words.
+The audio and transcription are fed to a machine learning algorithm as training data.
+That way, the system learns how to identify the acoustics of certain speech sounds and the meaning behind the words.

 There are many readily available sources of speech data, including public speech corpora or pre-packaged datasets, but in most cases, you will need to work with a data services provider to collect your own speech data through remote collection or in-person collection.